Egyptian Islamists boycott army civilian council

 "The advisory council has already discussed and offered its views on U.S. economic and military aid to Egypt ... and to what extent Egypt can forgo economic aid," the source said, refusing to comment on what could happen to the military aid.

-Egypt's military receives $1.3 billion (831.8 million pounds) from Washington each year.
+Egypt receives $1.3 billion (831.8 million pounds) from Washington in military aid.

-Among the 30 members in the advisory group are presidential candidate Amr Moussa and Islamist presidential candidate Mohamed Selim Al Awwa.
-Abdel Moneim Aboul Futuh, another Islamist candidate running for the presidency, declined to join the body.

-The group will convene weekly and meet the military council at least once a month.